Elliott J. Schuchardt: Candidate for the Tennessee General Assembly

+America's Achilles Heel

+Schuchardt is the author of America's Achilles Heel: How to Protect Your Family When America Loses the Reserve Currency.
+The book argues that the U.S. dollar is artificially overvalued, due to the dollar's use as the world's reserve currency.
+Schuchardt argues that the dollar could suffer a material decline in value, if the commodities markets use a different reserve currency in the future.

+Schuchardt reminds his readers of the Tiffin Dilemma, hypothesized by Yale economist Robert Triffin, in the early 1960s.
+Triffin argued that a national currency used as the world's reserve currency would eventually collapse due to the need to print large quantities of it to keep the global economy running efficiently.
+This oversupply erodes international faith in the currency, causing its value to fall.

+The book argues that the dollar's current value is maintained by a de facto monopoly on global oil sales, a system often defended by military power.
+If oil markets were to reject the dollar and price oil in an alternative currency, the dollar's value could plummet overnight.

+Schuchardt highlights the efforts of the BRICS nations (Brazil, Russia, India, China, and South Africa) to establish a rival reserve currency.
+This alliance controls a significant portion of the world's oil and grain production, giving them the power to potentially reroute global trade away from the U.S. dollar, causing chaos in American supply chains and a doubling of import prices.

 Government surveillance litigation

 In 2014, Schuchardt filed suit against President Barack Obama and several senior government officials contending that the federal government was improperly collecting and "data-mining" the national e-mail database.
 The lawsuit was initially dismissed by the District Court on the ground that Schuchardt did not have standing to pursue the case.
 In 2016, the United States Court of Appeals for the Third Circuit reversed, sending the case back for reconsideration.
 In 2019, the case was dismissed again for failure to "rebut the government’s evidence that his claims were untrue, that decision was reaffirmed in 2020 by the U.S. Court of Appeals for the 3rd Circuit.